actano/rplan-couchbase/README.md

    the couchbase to a `couchbase.Mock` instance during runtime
 - the following methods are just pass through, because there not async
    - `disconnect`
+- custom errors `KeyNotFoundError` is thrown on error with code couchbase.errors.keyNotFound
+- custom errors `KeyAlreadyExistsError` is thrown on error with code couchbase.errors.keyAlreadyExists

 # Usage